India Is the Exception: Deleveraging Earns +4.70% Annual Excess on NSE

 Currency risk.
 Returns are in INR.
 An investor converting to USD faces rupee depreciation on top of market risk.
 The long-run rupee trend against the dollar is negative, which means USD-denominated returns from Indian equities are consistently lower than INR returns.
 The comparison to SPY in USD understates this drag.

 Annual filing lag.
 The 45-day lag on annual data means the signal is backward-looking.
-In India's less efficient market this is less damaging than in the US, but companies can still deteriorate between filings, 2019 is the clearest example.
+In India's less efficient market this is less damaging than in the US, but companies can still deteriorate between filings - 2019 is the clearest example.

 Small universe.
-23.1 average stocks when invested.
+21.7 average stocks when invested.
 Idiosyncratic risk is high.
 Accounting irregularities, regulatory actions, or single-sector shocks move annual returns materially.

 Data starts 2005 in practice.
-The 12.40% CAGR is built on approximately 20 effective years, not 25.
-Early 2000s India market movements aren't reflected.
+The 15.82% CAGR is built on approximately 20 effective years, not 25.
+Early 2000s India market movements are not reflected.

 Takeaway

-The volatility is also real. -65.07% in 2008. -29.96% in 2011. -47.73% vs SPY in 2019.
-This isn't a smooth ride.
-Years like 2019 test conviction hard, and 2024-2025 show the signal isn't working right now.
+The volatility is also real. -66.5% in 2008. -32.2% in 2011. -16.4% vs Sensex in 2019.
+This is not a smooth ride.
+Years like 2019 test conviction hard, and 2024-2025 show recent underperformance.

 The honest framing: in markets where debt discipline is scarce and markets are slower to price it, the signal earns its keep.
 India is the clearest case in the dataset.
-Same screen, same logic, different market, the theory becomes returns instead of drag.
+Same screen, same logic, different market - the theory becomes returns instead of drag.

 Data: Ceta Research (FMP financial data warehouse).
 Backtest period Q1 2001 - Q4 2025.
 Returns in INR.
 SPY benchmark in USD for reference.
 Not investment advice.